 Please refer to the respective state Department of Health rural generalist pathway webpages for more information.

-Training endpoints can include FACRRM (Fellowship of the Australian College of Rural and Remote Medicine), or FRACGP (Fellowship of The Royal Australian College of General Practitioners) plus FARGP (Fellowship in Advanced Rural General Practice).
+Training endpoints can include FACRRM (Fellowship of the Australian College of Rural and Remote Medicine), or FRACGP (Fellowship of The Royal Australian College of General Practitioners) plus FARGP (Fellowship in Advanced Rural General Practice), the ACRRM Independent Pathway and RACGP GP Eligible Pathway.
 These can be achieved through the Australian General Practice Training (AGPT) program or through the Remote Vocational Training Scheme (RVTS).

 Application processes vary from state to state and may include a written submission and interview.
 Please refer to the respective state Department of Health rural generalist pathway webpages for more information.